Today in Rock & Roll History: September 7th

 1964: After its release in the UK in late July, The Zombies’ debut single, “She’s Not There,” was issued in the US on Parrot Records.

 1965: Bob Dylan released “Positively 4th Street.”
-The record became Dylan’s second top 10 single by the end of October, reaching #7 on Billboard Hot 100, in addition to topping the chart in Canada and peaking at #8 in the UK.
+The record became Dylan’s second top 10 single by the end of October, reaching #7 on the Billboard Hot 100, in addition to topping the chart in Canada and peaking at #8 in the UK.
 While it remains uncertain which “4th Street” the title refers to, many of the Greenwich Village’s folk crowd, who had been friends of Dylan’s, took offense and assumed the song carried personal references.

 1967: “(You Make Me Feel Like) A Natural Woman” by Aretha Franklin was released as a single from her twelfth studio album, Lady Soul.
 Written for Franklin by Carole King, Gerry Goffin, and producer Jerry Wexler, it reached #8 on the Billboard Hot 100 and became one of Franklin’s signature songs.